-To celebrate International ahem, Fetish Day today, we are not going to be biased and focus on one fetish – but on something that can help make them all more pleasurable – the best lubes for the job
+To celebrate International (ahem) Fetish Day, we are not going to be biased and focus on one fetish – but on something that can help make them all more pleasurable – the best lubes for the job

 There is far too much of an unnecessary stigma around lubricants.

 I’ve said it before, and I’ll say it again (and again and again): Lube is a sexual enhancer.
 The choice to use it has little to do with your ability to get aroused and a lot more to do with enriching the experience.

 Sex without lube is like washing your hair without conditioner

 Sex without lube is like washing your hair without conditioner; Yeah, it works okay but you’re missing out on some serious goodness.
 (Those of you who don’t use conditioner, please see me after class).

 Fortunately, it seems like the stigma maybe slowly dying out.
 In a sexual health study by lovehoney.co.uk it was revealed that 37 per cent of people across the UK, US and Australia had tried using a lubricant – this broke down as 38 per cent for the UK, 43 per cent for the US and 31 per cent for Australia.